Opening Statement of Chairman Rostin Behnam at the CFTC Voluntary Carbon Markets Convening, Washington, DC

 There is enormous potential for companies in all sectors to meet sustainability goals and net zero commitments.
 But emission reduction is not a one-size-fits all undertaking.
 While carbon offsets may provide an efficient and cost-effective means to check that box and populate the balance sheet, if those offsets do not represent true abatement either because they lack integrity, or the underlying infrastructure lacks transparency, then VCMs may remain in a perpetual limbo akin to being stuck in a regulatory sandbox.

-Today’s Convening aims to provide a public forum for to examine the issues related to the supply and demand for high quality carbon offsets with a focus on integrity, infrastructure, and credibility.
+Today’s Convening aims to provide a public forum for wide variety of market participants in the voluntary carbon markets to examine the issues related to the supply and demand for high quality carbon offsets with a focus on integrity, infrastructure, and credibility.

 To reiterate, the CFTC is here as a market regulator to ensure, where appropriate, that VCMs grow in a responsible way, with appropriate supervision and necessary guidance and guardrails.
 Indeed, our efforts today demonstrate a very intentional first step towards increasing U.S. participation in international cooperative efforts.
 As I’ve mentioned, as the derivatives regulator we have an imperative to understand how these markets operate.
 And the purpose of today’s Convening, in addition to reaching a better understanding of the markets, is to pose the underlying question that really permeates every panel, and for which we are very eager to hear your input: what role should the CFTC play in these markets?